Pursuing materials, function, and beauty Development of innovative textiles

 WaveofWarmth

+A textile that changes color in response to temperature changes.
+I tried to visualize the existence and distribution of heat in space through the fabric.
 The fabric is woven with a draw-foil made from leuco dye, an ink with the property of changing color with heat.
 A heater is installed at the bottom of the cloth, and its temperature changes the color of the cloth.
+When the temperature exceeds 77 degrees Fahrenheit (25 degrees Celsius), the color changes from black to blue, and a gentle pattern like ripples, a traditional Nishijin textile pattern, is expressed.

 DriftingColors